-Patreon’s co-founder and CEO, @Jack_Conte, will be hosting an AMA right here on Thursday May 7th, 2020 from 10am to noon Pacific time to answer any additional questions you might have about our sales tax announcement.
+Patreon’s co-founder and CEO, @Jack_Conte hosted a sales tax AMA here on Thursday May 7th.
+Since that first AMA, we’re using this thread as our main source to provide you help and answer any questions you might have about our sales tax announcement.

-Watch the video below to hear Jack explain more about this change, and leave any questions you may have; we’ll continue to answer them even after the AMA is over
+Watch the video below to hear Jack explain more about this change

 Thanks, Jack and friends.
 While an unfortunate situation, it seems at first glance that Patreon has put some good thought into how to roll out a complicated process in as least an annoying way as possible.

 My one question right now is: When will creators be able to start using the customization options in advance of the change going into effect?